fallendusk/nodebb-plugin-calendar-gaia/readme.md

-# nodebb-plugin-calendar
+# nodebb-plugin-calendar-gaia

 This plugin adds a site-wide calendar to NodeBB.
+Modifications for Project Gaia to include Discord notification support

 ## Installation
 Current alpha/beta version can be installed by doing the following:

  1. Open a terminal in the NodeBB root directory
- 2. Install the latest *nodebb-plugin-calendar*:
+ 2. Install the latest *nodebb-plugin-calendar-gaia*:
-    `npm install nodebb-plugin-calendar@latest`
+    `npm install nodebb-plugin-calendar-gaia@latest`
  3. Restart nodebb and activate the plugin

 ## Configuration